Carers play an essential role in the overall care provided for service users.

 We really appreciate the input of carers and have the following support services in place to help them

 - Carers rights

 - Involvement in the public, patient and carer strategy

-- Check in and Chat Digital Support
+- Check in and Chat and digital support services

 Remember that it is important that you let your general practitioner (GP) know that you have caring responsibilities.